Sequential IO with stdin & stdout#

 2. Creates a new file temperatures-today.txt and writes three temperature measurements.

-3. Appends a new measurement to temperatures.txt.
+3. Appends a new measurement to temperatures-today.txt.

 4. Creates an empty file measurements-done.txt

-6. Similar to last, but read all lines using while(line = fgets(...)).
+1. read all lines using while(line = fgets(...)).

 What does fgets return if we arrive at the end of the file?
 Refer to the documentation.